Citation, DOI, disclosures and article data

 The radiographic appearance of intraosseous lipomas has a broad differential diagnosis, which includes many benign bone lesions.
 It may be typically seen as a rather benign-appearing osteolytic bone lesion with well-defined margins.
 Central calcification may develop creating the cockade sign.

-By CT attenuation or MRI signal characteristics, the differential diagnosis can be narrowed down to fat-containing lesions of the bone.
-The fatty components of intraosseous lipomas may display varying degrees of involution and necrosis.
-Based on these features, Milgram and co-workers 2 proposed three categories:
+By CT attenuation or MRI signal characteristics, the differential diagnosis can be narrowed down to fat-containing lesions of the bone, which have 3 distinct stages of progression, as described by Milgram et al 2:

 Accordingly, stage 1 lesions show homogeneous hyperintense fat signal on T1- and T2-weighted MR images that will be entirely suppressed by STIR or fat-saturated sequences.
 The trabecular cancellous bone pattern is typically absent within the lesion.

 Stage 2 lesions show hypointense inclusions on T1-weighted images, which may appear hyperintense on fat-suppressed T2-weighted images (granulation tissue/necrosis) or hypointense (calcifications or ossifications).